-Zaldivar completed both his BFA and a Masters of Fine Arts at New York University's Tisch School of the Arts, and also taught as an adjunct faculty there.
+Zaldivar completed both a BFA and a Masters of Fine Arts at New York University's Tisch School of the Arts, and also taught there as an adjunct faculty.

-• started his film career as a sound editor and designer, and worked in Academy Nominated films such as Ang Lee's "Sense and Sensibility;" "On the ropes" and on HBO's America Undercover, for which he garnered an Emmy nomination.
+• started a film career as a sound editor and designer, and worked on the Academy Nominated films such as "Sense and Sensibility" (Ang Lee), "On the ropes," and on HBO's America Undercover, which garnered an Emmy nominee.

 • received numerous grants and awards.

-• served as a Juror for several mayor film festivals including the Sundance International Film Festival.
+• served as a Juror for several major film festivals including the Sundance International Film Festival.

-• recently tenured with Doc Society (previously Britdoc Foundation) as the Outreach Director for Good Pitch Miami 2017 https://goodpitch.org/events/gpmia2017
+• recently tenured with Doc Society (previously Britdoc Foundation) as the Outreach Director for their first PanAmerican event, Good Pitch Miami 2017 https://goodpitch.org/events/gpmia2017